 So how can I get rid of razor bumps once and for all?
 Razor bumps are not just a byproduct of bad luck; rather, razor bumps can happen for a variety of reasons.
 Some of which are entirely out of your control.

-In a surprising study does by the American Academy of Dermatology, over 78% of men experienced some irritation as a result of shaving.
+In a surprising study done by the American Academy of Dermatology, over 78% of men experienced some irritation as a result of shaving.
 A similar study by the Journal of Investigative Dermatology found that men with curly facial hair are over 50 times more likely to suffer from razor bumps.

 Razor bumps are classified into two categories: extrafollicular and transfollicular.